Kikve/TODO/TODO/📑element (mdnd).md

 An [[📑element (mdnd)|element]] is a part of a webpage

-an element may contain a data item or a chunk of text or an image, or perhaps nothing.
+an element may contain a damta item or a chunk of text or an image, or perhaps nothing.
 A typical element includes an opening tag

 ### types